 Let’s say you wanted to write an autobiography on your life, or co-write a novel.
 But you lack the required writing skills or the time to pull it off.
 This is where a ghostwriter comes in.

 With a ghostwriter, you can start on your writing project with as much confidence as possible.
 But it takes a great deal of forethought and planning to hire a ghostwriter.
-This is because there are a myriad of ghostwriters out there.
+This is because there is a myriad of ghostwriters out there.

 And they don’t follow a set standard.
 Some of them are highly skilled, while others lack experience or ability.
 So before you hire a ghostwriter, you should know what you are looking for.